-1E1.
+1F1.
 General Information

-- (a) Rider upgrades are handled electronically through USA Cycling via the rider's online account.
-The request will be sent to the person responsible for the area and/or category. - (b) Only races permitted by USA Cycling, or foreign races permitted by a UCI affiliated National Federation will count for upgrading.
+- (a) Rider requests for upgrades and downgrades are handled electronically through USA Cycling via the rider's online account.
+The request will be reviewed by the person responsible for the area and/or category. - (b) Races and events that count for upgrades are as follows: - (i) Races permitted by USA Cycling, or - (ii) Foreign races permitted by a UCI affiliated National Federation, or - (iii) Events and races not listed above, may be considered for upgrading based upon a written agreement between USA Cycling and other sanctioning bodies. - (C) All Rider Upgrade/Downgrade details for Road, Track, Cyclocross and Mountain Bike are found in USA Cycling Policy VIII-Race Category Upgrading/Downgrading.